wooogler/choirlab/05-lab-resources.md

 # Computational Resources
-- Our team has two GPU machines available in the lab for computational tasks.
+- Our team has two GPU machines dedicated for AI tasks.